anuragyadav19150/ms_engage_2021/README.md

 I made this Microsoft Clone App in Microsoft Engage 2021.

-You can download and run this app .
+You can download and run this app. <br/>

-If you also want to make this project
+If you also want to make this project  <br/>
-#Prerequisites
+#Prerequisites  <br/>
-Agora.io Developer Account
+Agora.io Developer Account  <br/>
-Flutter 1.0.0
+Flutter 1.0.0  <br/>  <br/>  <br/>

-Create an Account and Obtain an App ID
+Create an Account and Obtain an App ID  <br/>
-To build and run the sample application, first obtain an app ID:
+To build and run the sample application, first obtain an app ID:  <br/>

 Create a developer account at agora.io.
-Once you finish the sign-up process, you are redirected to the dashboard.
+Once you finish the sign-up process, you are redirected to the dashboard.  <br/>
-Navigate in the dashboard tree on the left to Projects > Project List.
+Navigate in the dashboard tree on the left to Projects > Project List.  <br/>
 Copy the app ID that you obtain from the dashboard into a text file.
-You will use this when you launch the app.
+You will use this when you launch the app.  <br/> <br/>

 #Link of Gantt Chart<br/>
 https://docs.google.com/spreadsheets/d/1uYfVFd-cAVqfXA2smNpMYD2DIeK01cvgfx7vbT8Upps/edit#gid=1115838130 <br/>